finbourne/lusid-sdk-csharp/sdk/docs/PersonsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PersonsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PersonsApi>();
             var successMode = "successMode_example";  // string | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial var requestBody = new Dictionary<string, UpsertPersonRequest>(); // Dictionary<string, UpsertPersonRequest> | A collection of requests to create or update Person(s).

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UpsertPersonsResponse result = apiInstance.UpsertPersons(successMode, requestBody, opts: opts);

                 // [EARLY ACCESS] UpsertPersons: Pluralised Upsert of Persons UpsertPersonsResponse result = apiInstance.UpsertPersons(successMode, requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));